Siracourt V-1 bunker: Design and construction

 The Siracourt bunker is about 215 m long, 36 m wide and 10 m high, built using some 55,000 m³ of steel-reinforced concrete.
 Its design and method of construction took into account the lessons learned from the destruction in August 1943 of the Watten bunker while it was still under construction.
 It was constructed on high ground about a kilometre (three-quarters of a mile) north of the Hesdin-Saint Pol road, to the north of the original site of the village of Siracourt.
 The bunker was built in loamy soil some 7.5 m deep, resting on a layer of chalk bedrock.
 The German engineers adopted a new method which they called Verbunkerung, which involved first building the roof flat on the ground then excavating beneath it – sheltered from bombs – to create the rest of the facility.

 The bunker would have been linked with the main railway line from Saint Pol to Abbeville, enabling trains carrying V-1s and supplies to enter the body of the structure.
 It was, in effect, a fortified railway tunnel with a storage area capable of housing 150 missiles and an aperture from which they would have been launched.
 Although Allied reconstructions imagined a single launch ramp, it is possible that the Germans intended to install two parallel ramps to increase the rate at which V-1s could be fired.

+It is also possible that, as early as November 1943, the Luftwaffe decided to continue the construction works at Siracourt and other Wasserwerk sites to deceive Allied intelligence into believing that the sites were still under active construction and to use the four Wasserwerk sites as ‘bomber baits’.